 Evaluate your Vendor Agreements.
 The end of the year is a great reason to check around for the best prices for services and products you use.
 Don’t expect the phone company or the Landlord to call you and offer a reduction, however, you may be surprised at what happens when you call them.
 This is also the time you should be consulting with an accountant regarding tax planning and write offs.

 Create a Marketing Action Plan for the New Year.
 Marketing is not something you can turn on and off like a light switch.
 If you’re planning a product launch in the New Year, the time to start marketing is…NOW!
 Remember, marketing is about delivering your message to the largest possible audience who can buy your product or service.
 Use the end of the year as an opportunity to develop a real plan for marketing your Company in the New Year.
 If your business slows down during the Holidays, than this should be the opportunity to sit down and plan with your key executives and advisers for the New Year.

-Feel free to contact me if your Company needs to develop a Marketing Action Plan or provide personalized corporate gifts with No Set Up Fees.
+Feel free to contact me if your Company needs to develop a Marketing Action Plan or provide personalized corporate gifts.
 I definitely believe there needs to be a good work/life balance.
 As I get older, I realize the importance of family, especially around the Holidays.
 Good planning and modern technology allows us to take care of both business and family from anywhere.
 Enjoy the Holidays and if you would like more information about any of our other products or services you can contact me at email@example.com or visit www.imaginethatpromo.com.